ra559/cis106/labs/lab2.md

    * [Video 2 here](https://youtu.be/02kB7mpEW38)

 ## Requirements
 * Please go over the presentations before you do this lab.
 It will give you an idea of what we are trying to do here.
+IF you do not want to read the presentations, I went ahead and recorded videos for your convenience.
+The videos are very detailed and therefore they are a little long (30 to 40 minutes).
+Watch the videos if the presentation is not clear enough.
+Ask me questions if you have any.
 * Please go slow and take your time to do this lab.
 It is long but it is the core of this course.
+* For those who will be using the cloud environment only, you need to do this lab anyways since virtualization is part of the curriculum.
+* For those who do not have a computer powerful enough, you have a separate assignment to complete.

+## WARNING!
+Only start this lab after you have watched the videos or read the presentations.

 ## Question 1 | Enable virtualization
 Before you can create virtual machines, you need to know if your computer can virtualize.
-There are a couple of steps you need to follow to find out the answer for this question:
+There are a couple of steps you need to follow to find out the answer to this question:

 1. For those using MacOS, if you have a recent Apple computer, chances are that you can virtualize with no problem.
 Once you have installed VirtualBox, make sure to install the Extension Pack and move along to question 2.
 For those using a Macbook with only 2 cores and 4GB of RAM, know that your computer will be very slow for this class and you may want to consider using an alternative.
 Contact me if this is your case.